khit/zuar-waf-install/docs/customer-hosted/customer-hosted-linux.md

 ## Congrats! :material-party-popper:

 The WAF is up and running.
-Login and let the fun begin!
+Open a web browser, go to your Rapid Portal's URL to login and let the fun begin!